TZstatsADS/Fall2016-Proj2-grp6/README.md

 	+ Completed the statistical analysis and R Shiny demonstration for the public facility allocation section
 	+ Edited, consolidated and cleaned statements and scripts

++ Minghao Dai:
+        + Extracted daily crime data set by crime type, saved as preddata.csv
+	+ Ploted crime count time series plot by date and crime type
+	+ Ploted all type crime number heat map by years and months
+	+ Made prediction for each crime type time serie by fitting a TBATS model

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.

 ```